Makerspace-Wissenslandkarte/test1/README.md

 ## Open Tasks (for this small test repo)

+* Set up pipenv instead of pip for reproducability and cleanup of installed dependencies.
 * Initialize Django
 * Containerize this and run it from an IDE
 * Create an integration test to confirm it actually runs.